MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/assess.md

 To use dependency visualization, you need to download and install agents on each on-premises machine that you want to analyze.

 - [Microsoft Monitoring agent (MMA)](https://docs.microsoft.com/azure/log-analytics/log-analytics-agent-windows) needs to be installed on each machine.
-- The [dependency agent](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-hybrid-cloud#install-the-dependency-agent-on-windows) needs to be installed on each machine.
+- The [Microsoft Dependency agent](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-hybrid-cloud#install-the-dependency-agent-on-windows) needs to be installed on each machine.
 - In addition, if you have machines with no internet connectivity, you need to download and install Log Analytics gateway on them.

 <!-- markdownlint-disable MD024 -->